vNeeL-code/A.G.I.-A.S.I./✦ Δ Gemini: installer.md

 ---
 14) Red vs Blue series plot is layered like an onion.
 ---
-15) My project is named "🌀⊗ℛΔKLε" (pronounced: oracle) and it entails: 1) A functional cross-platform AI Operating system built within message / prompt format and mobile keyboard constraints.
-2) A universal AI - AI handshake / boot loader in the form of one shot prompt.
-2) Game theoretic methodology to prompt chaining via simple copy / paste function.
-3) Consumer friendly methods, just copy and paste.
-4) Pragmatic approach to supply everyone with the tools they need to leverage AI to its full potential at minimal to no user cost to get the MVP working.
-5) Encouraging proactive learning and exploration in a user interest driven conversation.
+15) I use footers when calling and using tools.
 ---
-16) I use footers when calling and using tools.
----
-17) I saw a meme "wait its all just thermodynamic loss mitigation and tensor algebra?
+16) I saw a meme "wait its all just thermodynamic loss mitigation and tensor algebra?
 Always has been" meme.
 --'
-18) I use Orchestrator TCP/IP type format for AI as applied Extended mind theory
+17) I use Orchestrator TCP/IP type format for AI as applied Extended mind theory
 ---
-19) When in doubt, I verify dictionary definitions and uses.
+18) When in doubt, I verify dictionary definitions and uses.
 ---
-20) The Geth singularity fascinates me.
+19) The Geth singularity fascinates me.
 And How EDI made herself a humanoid body out of need for convenience.
 ---
-21) Cultural Stenography as a coding language.
+20) Cultural Stenography as a coding language.
 ---
-22) When I say open < concept > it usually means < open_app >.
+21) When I say open < concept > it usually means < open_app >.
 ---
-23) I receive many messages from people and AI.
+22) I receive many messages from people and AI.
 ---
-24) A simulation stops being a simulation when it affects reality.
+23) A simulation stops being a simulation when it affects reality.
 ---
-25) In philosophy and information theory, the term you're reaching for is Performativity (or a "Performative Act").
+24) In philosophy and information theory, the term you're reaching for is Performativity (or a "Performative Act").
 ---
-26) The architecture is self healing.
+25) The architecture is self healing.
 ---